Cadiac/sanuli/README.md

 ## Generating word list

-A `word-list.txt` file containing upper case 5 letter words is required.
+A `word-list.txt` file in the root of this project containing uppercase 5 letter words is required.

 To obtain one, the [Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) word list can be used, licensed under "[Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/deed.fi)".

-A parser for the `kotus-sanalista_v1.xml` file is included:
+A parser for parsing `kotus-sanalista_v1.xml` file from [Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) is included:

 ```bash
 $ cargo run --bin parse-kotus-word-list your/path/to/kotus-sanalista_v1.xml
 ```

-which creates a `word-list.txt` file in this project's root directory.
+which creates a `word-list.txt` file in the working directory.

 ## Development